cczhu/baseband/docs/baseband/code_struct/vdif.rst

 :class:`~baseband.vdif.payload.VDIFPayload`.  (:class:`baseband.vlbi_base.payload.VLBIPayloadBase>`
 also features these attributes, but there they are deliberately left blank since these are sample size specific.)
-Each is a dictionary of functions that convert words to samples, indexed by the number of bits per sample.
+Each is a dictionary of functions that converts words to samples (or vice versa), indexed by the number of bits per sample.
+For example, ``_decoders[2]`` converts words into 2-bit samples.
+The functions themselves are mostly defined in :mod:`baseband.vdif.payload`, and include :func:`~baseband.vdif.payload.decode_2bit` and :func:`~baseband.vdif.payload.decode_4bit`.
+A few, such as :func:`~baseband.vlbi_base.payload.encode_8bit`, are imported from :mod:`baseband.vdif.payload`, while others, such as :func:`~baseband.vlbi_base.payload.encode_2bit_base`, are used by other encode and decode functions.

 Additionally, :class:`~baseband.vdif.payload.VDIFPayload` inherits
 a number of properties from :class:`baseband.vlbi_base.payload.VLBIPayloadBase>`,